JezuzLizard/T6-Plutonium-Grief-Promod/README.md

 # T6-Plutonium-Grief-Promod
 A plutonium mod for the Grief gamemode in zombies.

-This mod requires this plugin to run: https://github.com/fedddddd/t6-gsc-utils

-### Created by: JezuzLizard and 5and5
+## Created by: JezuzLizard and 5and5

 ![Screenshot](Grief_on_all_maps.png)